Rūḥ: As soul

-Muslim authors, like Ghazali, Ibn Qayyim and Suyuti wrote in more details about the life of ghosts.
+Muslim authors, like Ghazali, Ibn Qayyim and Suyuti wrote in more detail about the life of ghosts.
 Ibn Qayyim and Suyuti assert, when a soul desires to turn back to earth long enough, it is gradually released from restrictions of Barzakh and able to move freely.
 Each spirit experiences afterlife in accordance with their deeds and convictions in the earthly life.
 Evil souls will find the afterlife painful by receiving punishment, and imprisoned until God allows them to interact with other souls.
 However, good souls are not restricted.
 They are free to come visit other souls and even come down to lower regions.
 The higher planes are considered to be broader than the lower ones, the lowest being the most narrow.
 The spiritual space is not thought as spatial, but reflects the capacity of the spirit.
 The more pure the spirit gets, the more it is able to interact with other souls and thus reaches a broader degree of freedom.